Start9Labs/documentation/site/source/support/faq/faq-general.rst

 I run a business, can I use StartOS for tasks such as password management and file sharing?
 -------------------------------------------------------------------------------------------
 Absolutely.
 A Start9 server would be a great addition to any business as it is easy to use and provides services that you control, with no subscription fees.

-With the addition of `BTCPay Server <https://btcpayserver.org/>`_, you can even run your own payment processor and accept cryptocurrency payments with no third party necessary!
+You can even run your own payment processor and accept cryptocurrency payments with no third party necessary!

 What are you using for a store backend?
 Do you store my data?
 --------------------------------------------------------------
 Here is our exact situation currently:
-Server sales are processed through Shopify, which we do not like, but it was expedient in the early days, especially for shipping, so we went with it.
-Aside from a master list of email addresses for those who have explicitly opted in to our mailing list, all customer data is contained within Shopify.
+Credit card sales are processed through Shopify, which we do not like, but it was expedient in the early days, especially for shipping, so we went with it.
+Aside from a master list of email addresses for those who have explicitly opted in to our mailing list, all customer credit card data is stored within Shopify.
 We do not duplicate it anywhere.
-We are asking Shopify to delete our customer data, but they claim it will take upward of 3 months to comply and we of course have no guarantee the data will actually be deleted permanently.
-This is partly why we exist...as such, we will be moving off of Shopify and onto a self-hosted solution, where Start9 alone controls our customer data for purchases, which we will delete as a matter of policy following a short grace period after delivery.
+We ask Shopify to delete our customer data, but they claim it takes upward of 3 months to comply and we of course have no guarantee the data will actually be deleted permanently.
+This is partly why we exist...as such, we are moving off of Shopify and onto a self-hosted solution, where Start9 alone controls our customer data for purchases, which we will delete as a matter of policy following a short grace period after delivery.

+Enter our `Bitcoin Store <https://bitcoin-store.start9.com>`_!
+Way less personal information is required to purchase with Bitcoin/Lightning, we offer a discount for these payment methods, and we routinely delete customer data.

-In summary: (1) the shipping data we currently have is stored in Shopify (2) we are asking Shopify to delete all our customer data (3) we will be migrating off of Shopify (4) going forward, we alone will control customer data and will purge it regularly (5) you can always assemble the hardware yourself and just download StartOS for free.
+Finally, you can always assemble the hardware yourself and download StartOS for free.

-We are currently working on a better solution.

 I want to help, but I'm not a developer.
 Are there any ways for non-coders to contribute?
 ------------------------------------------------------------------------------------------